-The application deadline for second semester of the 2017-18 school year, beginning January 22, 2018, is November 15, 2017.The application deadline for August 2018 is February 28, 2018.
+The application deadline for the second semester of the 2021-22 school year, beginning January 2022, is November 15, 2021.

 The Application Fee may be paid online via PayPal in Brazilian reais or US dollars.

-K3 applicants for August 2018 must turn three years old by September 30, 2018.
+K3 applicants for August 2021 must turn three years old by September 30, 2021.

 The Middle School and High School Admissions Committee members will look at the applicant’s grades, but they also consider other elements of academic success and academic potential.
-Application requirements including teacher recommendations, the student's own essay and any standardized test scores (we use the MAP test at Graded) are all also considered in the final admission decisions.
+Application requirements including teacher recommendations, the student's own essay, and any standardized test scores (we use the MAP test at Graded) are all also considered in the final admission decisions.
 These components combined help the admission committee determine what the academic strengths of a student are, and where the student may need some extra assistance.

-For students who are applying to Pre-primary through 5th grade, the committee will look closely at Teacher recommendations and transcripts for information about learning habits as well as behavior and their ability to get along with other students.
+For students who are applying to Pre-primary through 5th grade, the committee will look closely at teacher recommendations and transcripts for information about learning habits as well as behavior and their ability to get along with other students.